Physical Education

 PED 140 Coaching Methodology This is a course designed to provide participants with a basic understanding and comprehension of different coaching tasks in order to allow them to successfully lead a youth sports team.

-PED 144 Design Your Path At K This course provides an opportunity for you to reflect on your K-Plan to date, synthesizing learning across curricular and co-curricular experiences, to design multiple paths to move through college and beyond.
+PED 144 Design Your Path This course provides an opportunity for you to reflect on your K-Plan to date, synthesizing learning across curricular and co-curricular experiences, to design multiple paths to move through college and beyond.
 Wherever you are in your K journey, whether a first-year student or a senior, this course will give you tools and resources to consider and plan for your next steps.

 PED 155 Tower Bell Ringing Stetson Chapel houses one of only 53 English change ringing towers in North America and the only one in the state of Michigan.
 Change ringing is a team sport, a musical performance, an ancient art, and a challenging pattern-based exercise that involves a group of people ringing a set of tuned bells rhythmically through a series of changing sequences that are determined by mathematical principles.
 Despite the fact that the bells are heavy (up to a half-ton in Stetson's tower), change ringing is more mental than physical, but you don't have to be an athlete, a mathematician, or a musician to learn.
 Instruction is one-on-one in conjunction with attendance at weekly practices of the Kalamazoo College Guild of Change Ringers.
 Open to first-year students and sophomores or with the instructor's permission.